scyclow/fake-internet-money-dev/notes.md

     - This rosette pattern was originally created by a geometric lathe, which works similar to a spirograph.
 This started in the 1800s, making the designs on paper currency an early form of generative art.
     - The reasons behind this design dovetail nicely with NFTs and crypto: the design was an early way to prove authenticity and show provenance.
     - Also, money is a super collectable item with a ton of variability
+    - Also, it seems like the generative art NFT genre tends to lean towards either collectables or abstraction, and i thought this was a cool chance to put both of them together}}

   Conceptual
     - Really what I'm trying to do is to bring into focus the financialization of art, particularly NFT-based art.
 And similar to some of the themes I explored with religion with CGK, really honing in on what gives these tokens value.
 Because I think it's a philosophical quesiton that everyone grapples with to some extent when they first get into NFTs -- and it's an important thing to grapple with -- but i feel like in the current market environment